Swinging Radio England: Station transmitters and antenna

-Don Pierson delegated transmitter and antenna work to the LTV-Continental Electronics (CEMCO) company in Dallas, Texas, as a turn-key operation.
+Don Pierson delegated transmitter and antenna work to the Continental Electronics (CEMCO) company in Dallas, Texas, as a turn-key operation.
 Pierson had obtained advice from consulting radio engineer Bill Carr of Fort Worth, Texas, who had worked on the antenna construction of Wonderful Radio London.
 When Pierson began to run out of time getting the twin stations on the air due to difficulty in getting financial underwriters, he revised his plans.
 The project was divided into three: the ship; the stations and advertising.
 As a result, it was not until the beginning of 1966 that a final contract was completed with CEMCO.
 CEMCO relied on experience of similar work for agencies of the United States government.
 While Carr understood the necessity of working within the time and money available to commercial ventures, CEMCO were used to working on massive projects underwritten by governments where time delays and cost overruns were normal.

 Studios

 The studios for Swinging Radio England and Britain Radio were in adjoining rooms, and like the transmitters which were housed in a prefabricated building lowered into one of the holds of the ship, the two rooms were located in a similar building lowered into the second hold of the ship.
 When Don Pierson planned the station in 1965, his engineer Bill Carr suggested 665 kHz and 795 kHz or 815 kHz.
-But by the end of November that year, Don Pierson had still been unable to finance either the purchase of a ship or the two offshore stations.
+By the end of November that year, Don Pierson had still been unable to finance either the purchase of a ship or the two offshore stations.
 By the time financial arrangements were completed, New Year 1966 had arrived and he decided to speed up the operation.
 This was divided into a ship purchase and a package purchase for both stations and the antenna to be designed, manufactured and installed by Continental Electronics.

 Both studios were going to be automated using ideas that Pierson had planned for Wonderful Radio London.
 At that time, some stations in the US were using this method to program both easy listening and top forty formats because they required fewer staff, which in turn kept expense to a minimum.
 At the last moment Pierson was persuaded by one of the disc jockeys hired from nearby WFUN in South Miami to make a further purchase for the top forty station to install a Collins Radio control board and to staff the station with live announcers who would live on the ship.
 As a result, most of the automation for both stations was moved to the Britain Radio studio to create more space for the new board and equipment.